bedwards/php-solid/README.md

 Here is a thorough demonstration using a notification system.
 Imagine a system that sends notifications to users.
 Initially, it might only support email notifications.
 The naive approach would hardcode email logic throughout the application.
 When SMS support is needed later, you would modify that code, adding conditional branches everywhere notifications are sent.
 This violates the Open-closed principle because the existing code is being modified.

-The proper approach begins by defining an abstraction called Notifier that represents the concept of sending a notification.
+The proper approach begins by defining an abstraction called `Notifier` that represents the concept of sending a notification.
 This abstraction declares a method signature like "send notification to recipient with message" without specifying how the notification is actually delivered.
 The core application code then depends on this abstraction.
-It might have a NotificationService that accepts a collection of Notifiers and uses them to send messages.
+It might have a `NotificationService` that accepts a collection of `Notifier`s and uses them to send messages.
 Critically, this service is written once and never modified again.

-The email functionality becomes one concrete implementation of Notifier.
+The email functionality becomes one concrete implementation of `Notifier`.
 It implements the send method by connecting to an SMTP server and delivering the message via email.
-When SMS support is needed, you create a new SMSNotifier class that implements the same interface but sends messages through a telecommunications gateway instead.
-The NotificationService requires no changes because it only knows about the Notifier abstraction.
+When SMS support is needed, you create a new `SMSNotifier` class that implements the same interface but sends messages through a telecommunications gateway instead.
+The `NotificationService` requires no changes because it only knows about the `Notifier` abstraction.
 You've extended the system's capabilities without modifying existing code.

 To demonstrate thoroughness, consider adding push notifications, Slack messages, or webhook deliveries.
-Each becomes another implementation of Notifier.
+Each becomes another implementation of `Notifier`.
 The system grows by addition, not by alteration.
 You might even create composite notifiers that send through multiple channels, or decorators that add logging or retry logic, all without touching the original service.

 The opposite of following this principle is the modification-based approach where you repeatedly edit the same code to add features.
 In that approach, the NotificationService would contain a type field and a large conditional statement checking whether to send email, SMS, or another type.
 Each new notification method requires modifying this conditional, adding branches, increasing complexity, and risking the introduction of bugs into previously working code paths.
 The code becomes increasingly fragile and difficult to test.